dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 Which should again echo a version number back to you (I'm using 2.0.10).

-### Webpack
+### Webpack 2

 Finally, install [Webpack](https://www.npmjs.com/package/webpack), which will allow us to package our JavaScript assets together and will effectively run our TypeScript compiler for us.
 Again, we can do this through NPM:

 `npm install -g webpack`

-This has installed webpack into our global package repository on our machine, giving us access to the 'webpack' tool, but we will _also_ need to install it into our project folder - which is what we're about to do next!
+This has installed webpack into our global package repository on our machine, giving us access to the 'webpack' tool.

 ## Setting up the project